petrstepanov/root-eclipse/README.md

 ### Setting up Eclipse project

 First, install Eclipse IDE.
-This process is documented in the [Chapter 6 of my dissertation](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).
+This process is documented in the [Chapter 6 of my dissertation, pp. 87](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).
+Make sure to increase Eclipse heap and indexer cache limits.

 Next, check out the Git repository into the desired location on your computer.
 I usually keep most of the Git repositories in `~/Development` folder.
 First we check out the Git repository.
 ```
 mkdir -p ~/Development && cd ~/Development
 git clone https://github.com/petrstepanov/root-eclipse